 Before You Install

-Read these instructions completely before you install the Automate Schedule agent software on your UNIX Linux systems.
+Read these instructions completely before you install the Automate Schedule agent software on your UNIX, Linux, or Mac systems.

 - Install the Automate Schedule agent software as the root user.